31/03/2020 by Dominic Hobson 1 Comment

 This transition to a new role for custodians reflects the fact that the L4S approach to its transaction protocol is a radical departure from similar DLT designs.
 “Despite the apparent variety, all current DLT solutions rely on the untenable processing of competing validators or network consensus,” explains Dowding.
 “The L4S DLT protocol is as different to consensus-driven DLT solutions as the TCP/IP protocol was to Wide Area Networks (WANS).”

 Dowding believes custodians and CSDs have no choice about the need to adapt anyway, because new entrants from outside the industry will supplant them if they do not change.
 “DLT lowers the cost of entry,” he says.
 “There are a lot of networked companies – the Walmarts, the Verizons, the Amazons – that, but for a banking licence or a brokerage licence, could jump in and offer financial services.
-With real-time and near real-time settlement, the applications can easily be built to represent securities transactions back to the client and these types of companies can expand the use of this technology into other areas for their clients, such as retail purchases, supply chains and the Intern.
+With real-time and near real-time settlement, the applications can easily be built to represent securities transactions back to the client and these types of companies can expand the use of this technology into other areas for their clients, such as retail purchases, supply chains and the Internet.

 Written by Dominic Hobson - May 2020